kyuhyong/plotulog/README.md

 ## Run analyzeSensors

-Now you can anaylze accelerometer, gyro data with builtin FFT function by simply run analyzeSensors with designated folder as below.
+Now you can anaylze accelerometer, gyro data in a designated folder using builtin FFT function by simply run analyzeSensors as below.
 If you have sensor_combined_0.csv file under "001_log" folder, enter
 ```bash
 analyzeSensors("001_log/")